DeepBlueRobotics/training/docs/week-5/classes-objects.md

 !!! note
     Instance methods can call both instance and static methods, and can use both instance and static variables.

-    On the other hand, static methods can only reference static variables and call static methods.
+    On the other hand, static methods can only access static variables and call static methods.
 That's why you always had to put `static` in front of methods you were calling from the main method.